ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

       myCounter++;

-However, this can lead to mistakes in scripts that are hard to spot, so I would advise always using brackets just to be safe.
+However, this can lead to mistakes in scripts that are hard to spot, so I would advise always using braces just to be safe.

 Finally, if you want to test whether a value is zero or not, you can just write it as follows: